SketchResponse/sketchresponse/docs/physics_grader.md

         return False, "Check the isolation bubble containment."
 ```

-The correct isolation bubbles will have the point on the horizontal beam marked by the vertical dashed line on the bubble.
-It will also have either the top endpoint of the vertical beam, or the right end point of the horizontal beam on its bubble.
+The correct isolation bubbles will have the point C on the horizontal beam on the boundary of the bubble.
+It will also have either the top endpoint of the vertical beam, A, or the right end point of the horizontal beam, B, on the bubble's boundary.

 ### All checks passed, so return True